 Opportunities for Interdisciplinary course work, and joint degrees: The study of international and comparative law at UCLA is further strengthened by the opportunity to take a limited number of courses in other UCLA departments.
 Some of the country's best work in international economics, politics and business occurs at UCLA, and many law students find it valuable to complement their law school work with some course work in other departments.
 Joint degrees with other departments may also be pursued with the approval of the law school administration.

 The UCLA LL.M.
 Program: is a one-year master's degree program for domestic and foreign students seeking a year of advanced legal studies.
-The program offers specializations in Business Law, Entertainment and Media Law and Policy, and International and Comparative Law, as well as design-it-yourself specializations in a range of fields.
+The program offers specializations in Business Law, Entertainment, Media and Intellectual Property Law, International and Comparative Law, Public Interest Law, and Law and Sexuality, as well as design-it-yourself specializations in a range of fields.
 Each year, students from over 30 different countries around the globe attend the program.
 They are a valuable asset to the international and comparative law dialogue at UCLA School of Law.

 The Doctor of Juridical Science (S.J.D.)
 Program: The Doctor of Juridical Science (S.J.D.) degree program is designed for those seeking to pursue careers as teachers and scholars of law.
 This highly selective program is open only to applicants who possess a distinguished prior academic record in law, show promise of outstanding scholarship, and demonstrate a high potential for completing a scholarly dissertation of required quality.
 Applicants must hold a J.D. degree or foreign equivalent and an LL.M. degree (or be enrolled in a program leading to an LL.M. degree).
 Applications must include or be accompanied by, inter alia, a detailed statement of research purpose and a letter from a UCLA faculty member attesting to the importance of the applicant's proposed research and agreeing to assume full responsibility for supervising the program of study.